-And this one, carrying a Gertenslager bookmobile body on its back for over forty years, is a particular handsome combination.
-No, it’s not operated by the library anymore, but by a fellow how runs it as a used bookstore, mostly for the joy of it rather than a real viable business enterprise, but who knows?
+And this one, carrying a Gertenslager bookmobile body on its back for over forty years, is a particularly handsome combination.
+No, it’s not operated by the library anymore, but by a fellow how runs it as a used bookstore, mostly for the joy of it rather than a real viable business enterprise.
 “Gertie” shows up in random locations at equally random times, for a day or two at a time.
 And even if there’s nothing that appeals on board, it’s fun to step inside the living time capsule.

 The clerestory windows make a major contribution to the pleasant atmosphere.
 Every RV should have them.
 In fact, this would make a killer conversion.
 I’m sure it’s been done a few times already.
 Now what someone needs to do is turn one of these into a bookmobile for only old car books; or better yet, just old truck books.
 What a nice place to spend a rainy Saturday afternoon, reading up on the history of old International trucks.